offbynull/actors/README.md

 ### Real-world Examples

-Peernetic comes with 3 real-world examples...

- * [Unstructured](examples/src/main/java/com/offbynull/peernetic/examples/unstructured), an implementation of an unstructured mesh network ([Wikipedia: Peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer#Unstructured_networks)).
- * [Chord](examples/src/main/java/com/offbynull/peernetic/examples/chord), an implementation of Chord DHT's overlay network ([Wikipedia: Chord (peer-to-peer)](https://en.wikipedia.org/wiki/Chord_(peer-to-peer))).
- * [Raft](examples/src/main/java/com/offbynull/peernetic/examples/raft), an implementation of the Raft distributed consensus algorithm ([Wikipedia: Raft (computer science)](https://en.wikipedia.org/wiki/Raft_(computer_science))).

-Each example comes with 5 executable Java classes...
+Peernetic comes with 3 real-world examples.
+Each of those examples comes with 5 executable Java classes...

  * **RealtimeDirect** - All actors run locally and directly communicate with each other.
  * **RealtimeViaUdpGateway** - All actors run locally, but each actor communicates with the other actors via UDP.